-Movies: How to Train Your Dragon; Star Wars; Star Trek II, IV, VI, VIII; John Carter; anything Pixar; anything Edgar Wright; We Bought a Zoo; LEGO Movie
+Movies: How to Train Your Dragon; Star Wars; Star Trek II, IV, VI, VIII; John Carter; anything Pixar; anything Edgar Wright; Hector and the Search for Happiness; LEGO Movie

 Shows: Star Trek (all of ’em); Firefly; Arrested Development; Parks and Rec; Futurama; Spaced; Scrubs; Farscape; South Park; Pushing Daisies

-Books: The End of Night; Where the Wild Things Were; John Carter series; Walden; Desert Solitaire; Cosmos; A New Earth; The Four Agreements
+Books: The End of Night; Where the Wild Things Were; John Carter series; Walden; Desert Solitaire; Cosmos; A New Earth; The Four Agreements; Cowed

-Play: Hiking; Snowboarding; Backpacking; Filmmaking; Music production; Drawing; Astrophotography
+Play: Hiking; Backpacking; Filmmaking; Music production; Snowshoeing; Drawing; Astrophotography

 In a nutshell: A major geek who likes to feel good and play outside